19 April 2018

 Methane is 84 times worse than CO2 in contributing to global warming.
 Recently, Woodside became the first Australian company to sign up to the Climate & Clean Air Coalition principles, which aims to reduce global methane emissions.
 However, it is yet to set targets on reducing methane emissions.

-It is unlikely Woodside will set targets in the next year.
+It is unlikely Woodside will set targets within the next year.
 CEO Peter Coleman admitted that:

 “It’s too early for us to do that [set targets].
 We’ve really got to spend the next 12 months or so working out what’s a consistent way of measuring, getting consistent measurement techniques in place and then starting to develop an action plan.”